ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 representations, practice matching them to implementations, and perform measurements of the runtime of different methods.

-_This assignment is inspired by a lab in Swarthmore College's CS35_
+_This assignment is inspired by a combination of a lab in Swarthmore College's CS35, and by a similar assignment by Marina Langlois in CSE12 at UCSD_

 ## Deadlines and Milestones

-You will submit a quiz and implementations of `measure` and `measurementsToCSV` by _Monday at 11:59pm_, with the rest due by _Wednesday at 11:59pm_
+You will submit a quiz and implementations of `measure` and `measurementsToCSV` (described below) by _Monday at 11:59pm_, with the rest due by _Wednesday at 11:59pm_.

-We will provide implementations of `measure` and `measurementToCSV` on Tuesday;
-as a result no late points will be given for submissions of code submitted past Monday night, no exceptions.
+We will provide implementations of `measure` and `measurementsToCSV` on Tuesday; as a result no late points will be given for submissions of that code submitted past Monday night, no exceptions.

-There will be two submission entries in Gradescope, one for your code (due Monday midnight), and the other for your writeups (due Wednesday midnight), which will be submitted as PDFs.
+There will be three submission entries in Gradescope, one for your initial code (due Monday midnight), and two others for your final submission: one for for your writeup (as a PDF) and one for your final code.
+Make sure you know how to generate and submit a PDF _early on_ in the assignment process.

+Read the whole writeup before starting – there are several different pieces of the assignment you will need to hand in.

+## Big-O Justification

+Justify your answers for questions 1, 3, 7, and 9 in the PA review quiz.

+If you are justifying the positive direction, give choices of `n0` and `C`.
+For big-Θ, make sure to justify both big-O and big-Ω.

+If you are justifying the negative direction, indicate which term(s) can't work because one is guaranteed to grow faster or slower than the other.

+As a quick guide, here is an ordering of functions from slowest-growing (indeed, the first two _shrink_ as n increases) to fastest-growing that you might find helpful:

+- f(n) = 1/(n<sup>2</sup>)
+- f(n) = 1/n
+- f(n) = 1
+- f(n) = log(n)
+- f(n) = sqrt(n)
+- f(n) = n
+- f(n) = n<sup>2</sup>
+- f(n) = n<sup>3</sup>
+- f(n) = n<sup>4</sup>
+- ... and so on for constant polynomials ...
+- f(n) = 2<sup>n</sup>
+- f(n) = n!
+- f(n) = n<sup>n</sup>

+Provide this written up on the _first_ page of `pa4.pdf`.

+## List Analysis

+Consider the two files [CSE12ArrayList.java](./CSE12ArrayList.java) and [CSE12DLList.java](./CSE12DLList.java), which are the starter files from PA2.
+Answer the following questions, and justify them with one or two sentences
+each:

+- Give a tight big-O bound for the _best case_ running time of `prepend` in CSE12ArrayList
+- Give a tight big-O bound for the _best case_ running time of `prepend` in CSE12DLList
+- Give a tight big-O bound for the _worst case_ running time of `prepend` in CSE12ArrayList
+- Give a tight big-O bound for the _worst case_ running time of `prepend` in CSE12DLList
+- Give a tight big-O bound for the _best case_ running time of `append` in CSE12ArrayList
+- Give a tight big-O bound for the _best case_ running time of `append` in CSE12DLList
+- Give a tight big-O bound for the _worst case_ running time of `append` in CSE12ArrayList
+- Give a tight big-O bound for the _worst case_ running time of `append` in CSE12DLList

+In all cases, give answers in terms of the _current size of the list_.

+Notable points to consider:

+- Creating an array takes time proportional to the length of the array
+- When considering the running time of a method, make sure to take into account any helpers methods it uses!

+Example for `getAt` in the `CSE12DLList` class:

+    The getAt method is O(1) in the best case, when the index is 0.
+In this case it will do constant work checking the index and immediately return the first element, never entering the while loop.

+    The getAt method is O(n) in the worst case, because the index could be at the end of the list (for example, index n - 1).
+In this case, the while loop will run n times, spending constant time on each iteration, resulting in overall O(n) number of steps taken.

+Provide this written up on the _second and third_ pages of `pa4.pdf`.

 ## Mystery Functions

-We have provided you with a (FILL `.jar/.class`) file that contains implementations of the following methods:
+We have provided you with a `.jar` file that contains implementations of the following methods:

 ```
 	public static void f1(int n) {